zezocas0/Visualizacao_Informacao_P/GoogleCharts/README.md

 Now represent the same information using a Line chart.
 If you are interested in the evolution of the number of student in each course, which chart seems more adequate, a column or a line chart?
 On the other side which chart would you use to compare the number of student between courses?
 More [here](https://developers.google.com/chart/interactive/docs/gallery/linechart).

+R: Due to the large number of values and the variety of courses, the line chart is easier to see due to not being as clutered as the column chart.
+The column chart is better to compare the number of students between courses.

 ## 1.5 Combo charts
 Modify the previous example to present a combo chart like the following figure.
 Notice that in this visualization we also present the total of candidates in each year.
 More [here](https://developers.google.com/chart/interactive/docs/gallery/combochart)